Harry-Hopkinson/R6-No-Recoil/README.md

 - **ToggleRecoilEnabled:** Enable or disable recoil adjustment with a toggle key.
 - **PrimaryKey:** The key code for selecting the first weapon of a selected operator.
 - **SecondaryKey:** The key code for selecting the second weapon of a selected operator.
-- **TertiaryKey:** The key code for selecting the third weapon of a selected operator
+- **TertiaryKey:** The key code for selecting the third weapon of a selected operator.

 #### [Theme]